kshedden/stats206/slides/data_summaries.md

 A __data summary__ is any technique that takes a large amount of data, and reduces it to a smaller and more interpretable form.

-Basic data summaries can be numbers or labels.
+Basic data summaries are usually numeric.
 Collections of data summaries are often presented as tables or plots to makes them easier to interpret.